 The international Committee on Economic Social and Cultural Rights – a treaty body consisting of independent experts set up to monitor state compliance with the ICESCR – in its General Comment No. 14 on the Right to the Highest Attainable Standard of Health affirms that essential medicines are not only a component of the right to health but, in fact, considered part of its so-called ‘minimum core content’, referring to those elements of a human right without which the right would be devoid of any meaning or relevance.
 It further finds that the right to health, in all its forms, needs to meet the four interrelated and essential AAAQ-requirements of availability, accessibility, acceptability and quality.
 These criteria therefore also apply to the provision and use of essential medicines.
 Consequently, essential medicines have to be available in sufficient quantity within the state party, physically and economically accessible to everyone without discrimination, respectful of medical ethics and culturally appropriate and, finally, scientifically and medically appropriate and of good quality.

-The Committee finds that, like all human rights, the right to health imposes three types of obligations on states parties – to respect, protect and fulfil.
-Consequently, states parties must respect the right to health by abstaining from interfering with it, fulfil the right to health by actively working towards the full realisation of the right, and protect the right to health by preventing third parties from interfering with it.
+The Committee finds that, like all human rights, the right to health imposes three types of obligations on state parties – to respect, protect and fulfil.
+Consequently, state parties must respect the right to health by abstaining from interfering with it, fulfil the right to health by actively working towards the full realisation of the right, and protect the right to health by preventing third parties from interfering with it.
 It is, therefore, the primary responsibility of the state to regulate the pharmaceutical industry, for example, by legislating and enforcing safety and quality regulations with regard to the manufacturing and use of medicines.
 In that regard, the Committee has stated that ‘while only states are parties to the Covenant and thus ultimately accountable for compliance with it, all members of society – […] as well as the private business sector – have responsibilities regarding the realization of the right to health.’

 The process of globalisation over the past decades shows that non-state actors such as transnational corporations play an increasingly important role both internationally, but also at the national and local levels.
 This has given rise to a debate about the roles and responsibilities of such actors with regard to human rights.
 International human rights standards have traditionally been the responsibility of states.
 However, the increasing (global) power, reach and impact of big business and concern over human rights violations relating to business led to an international effort to identify and clarify human rights responsibilities of businesses.